hummingbot/hummingbot-site/docs/blog/posts/commands-and-configs-part-1/index.md

 Besides the profit opportunity from the arbitrage, using this strategy also functions as a way to help keep the cUSD price close to 1 USD.

-You can learn more about how this strategy works on the [blog announcement](../2020-06-celo-arbitrage/index.md) and on the [quickstart guide](../2020-06-celo-arbitrage/index.md).
+You can learn more about how this strategy works on the [blog announcement](../introducing-the-celo-arbitrage-bot/index.md).

 `cross_exchange_market_making`

 This strategy is a combination of market making and arbitrage, where make markets on an exchange with typically lower liquidity and hedge with corresponding trades at better prices on another higher liquidity exchange.
 This strategy is also known as “liquidity mirroring”.

-You can learn more about how this strategy works by reading the What is [Cross-exchange market making?](../2020-09-what-is-cross-exchange-market-making/index.md) article.
+You can learn more about how this strategy works by reading the What is [Cross-exchange market making?](../what-is-cross-exchange-market-making/index.md) article.

 `pure_market_making`